fernandoBRS/iot-edge-kubernetes/README.md

-# Azure IoT Edge on Kubernetes: High Availability on Edge Computing
+# Azure IoT Edge on Kubernetes: High Availability on the Edge

 Edge devices are often used as [gateways](https://docs.microsoft.com/en-us/azure/iot-edge/iot-edge-as-gateway) to serve as a point of aggregation and compute for other devices/sensors.
 Configuring and managing gateway devices is challenging in systems that require high availability due the fact they tend to be a single point of failure.